Sasa (politician)

-Sasa (ဆာဆာ; lit.
-'Higher and higher'; also known as Salai Maung Taing San), known honorifically as Dr Sasa, is a Chin medical doctor, philanthropist and civil society activist who currently serves as the Minister of International Cooperation in the cabinet of National Unity Government.
+Sasa (ဆာဆာ; Taisa; lit.
+'Higher and higher'; also known as Salai Maung Taing San), known honorifically as Dr Sasa, is a Chin medical doctor, philanthropist and civil society activist who served as the Minister of International Cooperation in the cabinet of National Unity Government.
 He previously served as the Special Envoy of Committee Representing Pyidaungsu Hluttaw (CRPH) to the United Nations.
 He is the founder of Health and Hope, a Christian health organization that works with churches to promote development in Chin State and trains villagers to become community health workers.
 Sasa has been recognised as one of the "Tearfund's Inspired Individuals" for his contributions in Myanmar.

 Early life and education

 Sasa was born circa 1980s in Lailenpi Town, Matupi District, Chin State.
 His name, Sasa, was given by his grandmother which means 'higher and higher' in Chin tradition.
 After he completed his secondary education from a high school in Yangon where he had to walk for two weeks to attend, he volunteered to improve education in his hometown.

 Sasa was sent to Shillong College in India with the support of his community in 1996.
 There he applied for a scholarship through Prospect Burma from which he met with Genette Dagtoglou who sponsored him to study medicine at Yerevan State Medical University, Armenia.
 He is a Christian.